Professional Reviews

 🥇1.
 Private Internet Access (PIA) — Best VPN With an Ad & Malware Blocker

-In addition, PIA also provides excellent security and privacy features.
-It includes RAM-only servers that wipe all data with every server reset, perfect forward secrecy (changes your encryption key so hackers can’t spy on your data), and full protection against DNS, WebRTC, and IPv6 leaks.
+PIA provides excellent security and privacy features.
+It includes RAM-only servers, perfect forward secrecy, and full protection against DNS, WebRTC, and IPv6 leaks.
 Plus, all of its apps are open-source, which allows anyone to check the codes for cracks in security, and its no-logs policy has been independently audited and proven true in court many times.

-What’s more, PIA is one of the fastest VPNs on the market.
+PIA offers super fast speeds, too.
 I tested my connection speeds on servers in 10+ countries, and I always had really fast speeds — websites always loaded instantly, HD and 4K videos loaded instantly and didn’t buffer, and I never experienced lag while gaming.

 Bottom Line:

-Private Internet Access has the best VPN-bundled ad blocker on the market in 2023 — in my tests, PIA MACE prevented almost all of the ads from loading on a site (including pop-up ads and interstitial ads), blocked trackers from monitoring the sites I visited, and stopped me from accessing potentially malicious websites.
-PIA also has really fast speeds for all of your online activities and comes with top-notch security features and cool extra features.
+Private Internet Access has the best VPN-bundled ad blocker — in my tests, PIA MACE prevented almost all of the ads from loading on a site (including pop-up ads and interstitial ads), blocked trackers from monitoring the sites I visited, and stopped me from accessing potentially malicious websites.
+PIA has really fast speeds for all of your online activities and comes with top-notch security features and cool extra features.
 PIA’s plans have a 30-day money-back guarantee.

 Read the full Private Internet Access review